The name of the layers of the earth's atmosphere. Upper layers of the atmosphere. Composition of the Earth's atmosphere

 Physiological and other properties of the atmosphere

-Already at an altitude of 5 km above sea level, an untrained person develops oxygen starvation and without adaptation, human performance is significantly reduced.
-This is where the physiological zone of the atmosphere ends.
-Human breathing becomes impossible at an altitude of 15 km, although up to about 115 km the atmosphere contains oxygen.
+Already at an altitude of 5 km above sea level, an untrained person develops oxygen starvation and without adaptation, a person’s performance is significantly reduced.
+The physiological zone of the atmosphere ends here.
+Human breathing becomes impossible at an altitude of 15 km, although up to approximately 115 km the atmosphere contains oxygen.

-The atmosphere provides us with the oxygen we need to breathe.
-However, due to the drop in the total pressure of the atmosphere as you rise to a height, the partial pressure of oxygen also decreases accordingly.
+The atmosphere supplies us with the oxygen necessary for breathing.
+However, due to the drop in the total pressure of the atmosphere, as you rise to altitude, the partial pressure of oxygen decreases accordingly.

 The human lungs constantly contain about 3 liters of alveolar air.
-Partial pressure oxygen in the alveolar air at normal atmospheric pressure is 110 mm Hg.
-Art., pressure of carbon dioxide - 40 mm Hg.
+Partial pressure oxygen in alveolar air at normal atmospheric pressure is 110 mm Hg.
+Art., carbon dioxide pressure - 40 mm Hg.
 Art., and water vapor - 47 mm Hg.
 Art.
-With increasing altitude, the oxygen pressure drops, and the total pressure of water vapor and carbon dioxide in the lungs remains almost constant - about 87 mm Hg.
+With increasing altitude, oxygen pressure drops, and the total vapor pressure of water and carbon dioxide in the lungs remains almost constant - about 87 mm Hg.
 Art.
-The flow of oxygen into the lungs will completely stop when the pressure of the surrounding air becomes equal to this value.
+The supply of oxygen to the lungs will completely stop when the ambient air pressure becomes equal to this value.

 Dense layers of air - the troposphere and stratosphere - protect us from the damaging effects of radiation.
-With sufficient rarefaction of air, at altitudes of more than 36 km, an intense effect on the body is exerted by ionizing radiation- primary cosmic rays; at altitudes of more than 40 km, the ultraviolet part of the solar spectrum, which is dangerous for humans, operates.
+With sufficient rarefaction of air, at altitudes of more than 36 km, ionizing agents have an intense effect on the body. radiation- primary cosmic rays; At altitudes of more than 40 km, the ultraviolet part of the solar spectrum is dangerous for humans.

-As we rise to an ever greater height above the Earth's surface, gradually weaken, and then completely disappear, such phenomena that are familiar to us observed in the lower layers of the atmosphere, such as the propagation of sound, the emergence of aerodynamic lifting force and resistance, heat transfer convection and etc.
+As we rise to an ever greater height above the Earth's surface, such familiar phenomena observed in the lower layers of the atmosphere as the propagation of sound, the emergence of aerodynamic lift and resistance, heat transfer convection and etc.

-In rarefied layers of air, propagation sound turns out to be impossible.
+In rarefied layers of air, distribution sound turns out to be impossible.
 Up to altitudes of 60-90 km, it is still possible to use air resistance and lift for controlled aerodynamic flight.
-But starting from altitudes of 100-130 km, concepts familiar to every pilot numbers M And sound barrier lose their meaning, there passes the conditional Karman Line beyond which begins the sphere of purely ballistic flight, which can be controlled only by using reactive forces.
+But starting from altitudes of 100-130 km, concepts familiar to every pilot numbers M And sound barrier lose their meaning, there is a conditional Karman Line beyond which begins the sphere of purely ballistic flight, which can only be controlled using reactive forces.

-At altitudes above 100 km, the atmosphere is also deprived of another remarkable property - the ability to absorb, conduct and transfer thermal energy by convection (i.e., by means of air mixing).
-This means that various elements of equipment, equipment of the orbital space station will not be able to be cooled from the outside in the way it is usually done on an airplane - with the help of air jets and air radiators.
-At such a height, as in space in general, the only way to transfer heat is thermal radiation.
+At altitudes above 100 km, the atmosphere is deprived of another remarkable property - the ability to absorb, conduct and transmit thermal energy by convection (i.e. by mixing air).
+This means that various elements of equipment on the orbital space station will not be able to be cooled from the outside in the same way as is usually done on an airplane - with the help of air jets and air radiators.
+At such a height, as in space generally, the only way to transfer heat is thermal radiation.

 Composition of dry air

-The Earth's atmosphere consists mainly of gases and various impurities (dust, water drops, ice crystals, sea salts, combustion products).
+The Earth's atmosphere consists mainly of gases and various impurities (dust, water droplets, ice crystals, sea salts, combustion products).

 The concentration of gases that make up the atmosphere is almost constant, with the exception of water (H 2 O) and carbon dioxide (CO 2).